 Dowr Kammel Brewing Co

 Established in 2015, Dowr Kammel creates unfined, unfiltered beers in the Camel Valley, using Perle hops grown on site.
 Simon and Justine Carruthers own the brewery.
+Exclusive beers are made and bottled for the Barrel at Bude micropub.

 There has been a microbrewery attached to the Driftwood Spars hotel in Cornwall for many years, but when Louise Treseder took over the business in 2007 she decided to make it a central part of the business.
 Peter Martin, formerly of the small Bathtub Brewery, took on the head brewer’s role and has built up a fine range of beers that prove very popular both in the hotel and at a few other outlets.